Operation – Annihilate!

-"Operation -- Annihilate!" is the twenty-ninth and final episode of the first season of the American science fiction television series Star Trek.
-Written by Stephen W. Carabatsos and directed by Herschel Daugherty, it was first broadcast April 13, 1967.
+"Operation – Annihilate!" is the twenty-ninth and final episode of the first season of the American science fiction television series Star Trek.
+Written by Steven W. Carabatsos and directed by Herschel Daugherty, it was first broadcast April 13, 1967.

 In the episode, the crew of the Enterprise must find a way to exterminate behavior-altering parasites that have taken over the bodies of residents of a Federation colony, including Captain Kirk's brother, Sam, and family.
+The episode is popular for revealing new facts about Vulcan physiology.